Bridging Speech Emotion Recognition and Personality: Dataset and Temporal Interaction Condition Network: Personality Annotation for IEMOCAP dataset

 \subsection{Labeling Procedure}

-In the IEMOCAP dataset, professional actors perform diverse roles in each conversation.
-We presume they play different characters in each conversation, and we annotated the Big Five personality traits at the conversation level, resulting in 302 personality profiles for 151 dyadic interactions.
+To elicit genuine emotional expressions and provide a more natural representation of affective behavior, the IEMOCAP dataset employs professional actors who perform diverse roles across conversations.
+We assume that the actors portrayed different characters in a manner closely approximating real-life behavior, and we therefore annotated the Big Five personality traits at the conversation level.
+These annotations reflected the enacted personalities in each conversation, rather than the actual personalities of the speakers, resulting in 302 personality profiles derived from 151 dyadic interactions.
 The annotation was performed by six independent raters recruited via Amazon Mechanical Turk, each tasked with evaluating the personality traits of individual speakers based on both the audio recordings and transcribed text of the conversations.
+To ensure annotation accuracy, annotators were recruited from the same sociocultural background as the original IEMOCAP speakers, i.e., native speakers of American English.
 The Ten Item Personality Measure (TIPI) \cite{gosling2003very}, a widely validated instrument for assessing the Big Five personality dimensions (OP, CO, EX, AG, and NE), was employed, with raters providing scores on a 7-point Likert scale (ranging from 1 = “strongly disagree" to 7 = “strongly agree") for each trait.
 To ensure the quality and consistency of the annotations, we implemented a rigorous data-cleaning procedure.
-Specifically, we excluded ratings deemed contradictory, such as instances where a speaker was simultaneously rated as “critical, quarrelsome” and “sympathetic, warm” for the Agreeableness trait, as such inconsistencies could undermine the reliability of the personality profiles.
-Furthermore, to mitigate the impact of outliers and enhance robustness, we removed the single rating furthest from the median score for each trait, subsequently computing the average of the remaining five ratings to generate a final trait score.
+Specifically, we excluded ratings deemed contradictory, such as instances where a speaker was simultaneously rated as “critical, quarrelsome” and “sympathetic, warm” for the AG trait, as such inconsistencies could undermine the reliability of the personality profiles.
+All problematic annotations were discarded, and new raters were recruited to replace them, ensuring that each conversation ultimately received six valid and independent ratings in total.
+The final trait score was computed as the average of the six ratings, without applying any further normalization.

 \newcolumntype{d}[1]{D{.}{.}{#1}}